engageintellect/ai-audio-tool/README.md

 - Parallel processing for faster conversion
 - Clean CLI-style logging with success/failure feedback
 - **Automatically clears converted files from `downloads/`, preserving `.gitkeep`**
+- Prints a cool ASCII art header using `figlet`, with a fallback if not installed

 ## 📁 Project Structure
 ```